lucasrudyw/rappahannock-river/README.md

 # rappahannock-river
-A tourism website promoting the Rappahannock River, made to practice responsive design principles
+A tourism website promoting the Rappahannock River.
+This is a project for a responsive design course.